novavi/fdc3-installer/README.md

 - Implement remaining discovery strategies (`AppWindowName`, `AppSessionStorage`).
 - Implement remaining creation strategies (`FactoryClass`, `StaticFactoryClass`).
 - Support a default for the bootstrapStrategy object in the installer config as it should not need specifying in order to default to `BootstrapStrategyType.Implicit`.
 Also default the `providerImplementation.exportedName` property to `default`.
 (Could possibly also consider a default for the creationStrategy object as well - `CreationStrategyType.FactoryFunction` might be a good choice but any default for creationStrategy could possibly be contentious).
 - Fix the problem where an app's installer instance fetches the installer config from container-level (as opposed to from app-level) and causes any relative url used for the `providerDirectoryUrl` property to be relative to the app origin rather than the container origin.
-This can *probably* be achieved simply by using `new URL(providerDirectoryUrl, window.location.href)` to generate the correct url to pass to the `fetch()` call.
+This can *probably* be achieved simply by using something along the lines of `new URL(providerDirectoryUrl, containerOrAppInstallerConfigUrl)` to generate the correct url to pass to the `fetch()` call.
 - Make logging configurable by adding a config property for this under a new `settings` object in the root of the installer config.
 Also move the existing `validateProvider` property out of the `discoveryStrategy` object and into this new `settings` object.
 - Improve the mechanism for discovering the container origin, to allow it to be flexible enough to work for more than just the two simple scenarios currrently supported (see `getContainerOrigin()` function).
 - Investigate the problem of undesirable rewriting of [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expressions at packaging-time by common JavaScript module bundlers, which can result in a broken agent installation process if not mitigated against.
 The `fdc3Installer.installAgent()` method deliberately includes a [Webpack Magic Comment](https://webpack.js.org/api/module-methods/#magic-comments) (`/* webpackIgnore: true */`) in its `import()` expression in order to force Webpack to disable dynamic import parsing (which Webpack normally performs to support chunking and lazy loading) when the library is used inside an application.
 If that Magic Comment had *not* been included, then although `fdc3-installer` would work in simple vanilla JavaScript applications, it would break when used in what is probably the most commonly used web application scaffolding and framework at the moment ([Create React App](https://create-react-app.dev)-based [React](https://reactjs.org) applications, which rely on Webpack for module bundling.
 But the question that now needs to be asked is: are there any other commonly-used JavaScript module bundlers performing similar rewriting which the installer library should also mitigate against?